MathuxNY-73/leetcode/README.md

       longest path may not go through the root, Dummy !
 - [X] Rewrite the solution to take into account the aforementioned problem.
 - [X] Submit solution.
 Got correct in 8 ms with 19 MB
+- [X] Reimplement solution in Python for the 30-day of leetcoding.
+Used the DFS approach.
+- [X] Submit solution.
+Got correct in 44 ms with 15.2 MB
 - [X] Problem solved

 ### Trapping rain water